odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

   LIFO is not permitted outside the United States.

-Odoo allows any method.
+Twenty20 allows any method.
 The default one is **Standard Price**.
 To change it, check **Use a 'Fixed', 'Real' or 'Average' price costing method** in Purchase settings.
 Then set the costing method from products' internal categories.
 Categories show up in the Inventory tab of the product form.

-Whatever the method is, Odoo provides a full inventory valuation in :menuselection:`Inventory --> Reports --> Inventory Valuation` (i.e. current quantity in stock * cost price).
+Whatever the method is, Twenty20 provides a full inventory valuation in :menuselection:`Inventory --> Reports --> Inventory Valuation` (i.e. current quantity in stock * cost price).